Photos & Videos

 Videographer Paul Morgan used a drone to show what the Drew Forest looks like from a bird's perspective.

 The Forest is a living classroom for Drew students who share their campus with native wildlife like red foxes.
-This footage was provided to us by Drew student Jackie Melone, who is studying conservation biology and fox populations in the Forest!
+This video is by Drew grad Jackie Melone, who studied conservation biology and fox populations in the Forest!

 The Drew Forest, with its glacial topography and old trees, plays a critical role in flood mitigation and aquifer recharge for the Buried Valley Aquifer, which supplies drinking water for many North Jersey communities.
 Learn more about aquifer recharge in the Forest.